ElectroXD/EinsamVFX-Portfoilo/README.md

 # EinsamVFX-Portfoilo
 A portfolio website made for Einsam, showcasing his video editing work, experience, achievements, and creative journey

-# Einsam — Creative Video Editor Portfolio

-> A cinematic, interactive portfolio website made for **Einsam**, a professional video editor and content creator.

----

 ## Overview

 This repository contains the official portfolio website created for **Einsam**, a professional video editor who specializes in editing videos and creating content that keeps viewers engaged.